List of Blue Lock characters: Other Blue Lock players introduced in the First Selection

+Shōei Barō

-Known for his incredibly selfish and egotistical attitude, Barō desires to be the center-stage and main star of the field, caring for only himself and showing little regard and respect towards others such as his persistent refusal to pass to his teammates.
-After being the sole survivor of Team X from the first selection due to being the club's top scorer, he gained further motivation with this philosophy upon losing to Isagi and Nagi during the second selection, devoting his plays solely to become Isagi's "villain" fueled by his desire of revenge.
+Known for his incredibly selfish and egotistical attitude, Shōei Barō (馬狼 照英, Barō Shōei) desires to be the center-stage and main star of the field, caring for only himself and showing little regard and respect towards others such as his persistent refusal to pass to his teammates.
+After being the sole survivor of Team X from the First Selection due to being the club's top scorer, he gained further motivation with this philosophy upon losing to Isagi and Nagi during the Second Selection, devoting his plays solely to become Isagi's "villain" fueled by his desire of revenge.
 Conversely, he is known to be devoted to cleaning and enforcing good conduct on public spaces off pitch.
 Following appearing as a substitute for Otoya in the U-20 match and scoring a goal, he played for Ubers as a starter and qualified for the U-20 World Cup.